 Now, I know that most of the time, electronic brakes work just fine on our e-skates.
 But it's always a good idea to be prepared for the worst.
 And with a little practice, you can learn some manual braking techniques that could save your life in an emergency.

 And always remember to never ride downhill with a full battery.
 Trust me, it's a recipe for disaster.
-The brakes will fail, and you'll be left with no way to stop.
-It's better to ride with a partially drained battery, especially on steep downhill stretches.
+The brakes can fail, and you'll be left with no way to stop.
+It's better to begin rides with a partially drained battery, especially on steep downhill stretches.

 So take care of your e-board and always be prepared for the worst.
-With a little practice and some smart riding habits, you can stay safe and enjoy all the thrills that electric skateboarding has to offer.
+With a bit of practice and some intelligent riding habits, you can stay safe and enjoy all the thrills that electric skateboarding has to offer.
 Happy shredding!